voxpupuli/pypuppetdb/docs/connecting.rst

    >>>              port=8081)

-This will make pypuppedb use HTTPS with a mutual TLS (client will verify if the server is using a certificate issues by our Puppet CA, server will verify the same for the client's certificate).
+This will make pypuppedb use HTTPS with a mutual TLS (client will verify if the server is using a certificate issued by our Puppet CA, server will verify the same for the client's certificate).

 If for whatever reason want to disable the verification of PuppetDB's